A blockchain is basically a record-keeping system that can store digital information securely, and keep it organized in a chronological order.

 A private key is like a password that gives its owner access to their digital assets or the means to otherwise interact with the various capabilities that blockchains now support.
 Data stored on the blockchain is generally considered incorruptible.

 Every node in a decentralized system has a copy of the blockchain.
 Data quality is maintained by massive database replication and computational trust.
-No centralized "official" copy exists and no user is "trusted" more than any other.
+No centralized official copy exists, and no user is trusted more than any other.
 Transactions are broadcast to the network using software.

 Messages are delivered on a best-effort basis.
 Mining nodes validate transactions, add them to the block they are building, and then broadcast the completed block to other nodes.

 As stated above about the ledger being copied from user to user it means that a transaction would be confirmed based on all the ledgers of all participating devices.

-Technically, this system can be "hacked" if someone gets 51% of the ledgers and changes them in unison.
+Technically, this system can be hacked if someone gets 51% of the ledgers and changes them in unison.
 This method is highly unlikely because of the sheer scope and cost in doing this.